 Here you’ll find adorable projects to make corner bookmarks in the shapes of llamas, turtles, unicorns, Elmo, and so much more.

 Koala from Creative Family Fun

-Older kids can design, watercolor, and cut out this adorable koala.
+Older kids can design, watercolor, and cut out this adorable koala bookmark.

 Inspirational Coloring from Fun for Little Ones

-This is exactly what it sounds like — a set of printable bookmarks with motivational messages.
+These bookmarks are exactly what they sounds like — a set of printable bookmarks with motivational messages.